sourcebroker/deployer-extended-media/README.rst

 Commands are executed on target remote instance.
 For each file from source instance that is not exist on target instance:
-  Create directory tree recursively.
+1. Create directory tree recursively.
-  Symlink to file from source instance.
+2. Symlink to file from source instance.

+So each file on target instance may be modified / deleted without effect on source.

 media:pull
 ++++++++++